 - inflammatory bowel disease (IBD)

-Also, some medications and supplements — including iron supplements, antacids, and opioids — can cause constipation as a side effect.
+Also, some medications and supplements — including iron supplements, antacids, and opioids —

 The following sections will discuss some foods that may cause or worsen constipation.